knative/docs/docs/getting-started/first-traffic-split.md

 Congratulations, :tada: you've successfully split traffic between 2 different Revisions of a Knative Service.
 Up next, Knative Eventing!

 ## Clean Up
-You won't need our `hello` Service in the Knative Eventing tutorial, best to do a bit of cleanup before you move forward:
+You won't need the `hello` Service in the Knative Eventing tutorial, so it's best to clean up before you move forward:

 === "kn"
     ```bash